 What is pH?

 pH is a measure of something’s acidity or basicity (sometimes referred to as alkalinity.)
 More specifically, pH measures the relative amount of free hydrogen and hydroxyl ions in the water.
 The pH scale ranges from 0 (acidic) to 14 (basic or alkaline).
 A pH of 7.0 is neutral.
-Water with more free hydrogen ion is acidic, while water with more free hydroxyl ions is basic.
+Water with more free hydrogen ions is acidic, while water with more free hydroxyl ions is basic.

 Most tap water should fall in the range of 6 - 8.5.
 It’s important to note that the pH scale is logarithmic–meaning that each step on the scale corresponds to a ten-fold change in acidity.
 For example, water with a pH of four is ten times more acidic than water with a pH of five.

-Why Care About pH?
+Why Care About the pH of Water?

 Shifts in tap water pH can be caused by many different types of chemicals–making pH a crucial indicator of chemical changes and health of your drinking water.